AnthonyCxx/Notes-and-Writeups/C++/Templates/Introduction to Templates.md

 versions of a template for specific datatypes, we can overload the same templated method to work differently for different types.
 Here, I have a generic '_add()_' function that has a special case for strings that includes a space between each of the strings instead of just appending one to the other.

+Template specializations that define all template members are called explicit specializations — anything less is only a partial specialization.
 ```C++
 #include <iostream>
 #include <string>